bonitasoft/bonita-doc/md/execution-sequence-states-and-transactions.md

   3. If the state is neither stable nor terminal, the transition to the next state is scheduled asynchronously.

 If there is a connector to execute in the state's behavior, then the transaction is committed and the connector is executed.
 The flow node stays in the current state while the connector is executed.
 When execution of the last connector is completed, the state's behaviour is completed.
-If you are using a Bonita BPM Subscription Pack edition, a timeout can be set for connector execution.
+If you are using a Bonita Subscription Pack edition, a timeout can be set for connector execution.

 ### Example: User task